 Are you able to donate eggs for your IVF Cycle?

 Many women request surrogacy late in life, but the unfortunate truth is that after 35 years a woman’s fertility begins to diminish rapidly.
 For this reason, women over the age of 35 should carefully confirm their ability to donate eggs.
 Here is the process required to confirm that a Future Mother is also a viable egg donor.

 As an example, let’s assume an egg donation retrieves 12 eggs.
 In a typical cycle, these eggs may result in 10 successfully fertilized embryos, of which 4 may be of very good quality.
-While it is true that a single embryo can result in a successful pregnancy, the reality is that the standard Embryo Transfer with medium to good quality embryos has a success rate of about 60% to 75%.
+Even though only one embryo is needed to make a successful pregnancy, in reality a standard Embryo Transfer with medium to good quality embryos will result in a pregnancy only about 60% to 75%.
 So the more eggs are retrieved, the more high-quality embryos will be available for transfer (and the grater the likelihood of pregnancy).
-This is why a successful donation that provides multiple eggs and many high-quality embryos.
+This is why a successful donation that provides multiple eggs and many high-quality embryos is so critical.

 1) On day 2 of your cycle, you need to do a ‘Baseline Ultrasound’ (also known as a Follicular Scan).
 This is used to gauge the ovarian volume and an antral follicle count.
 The number of follicles seen is a strong indicator of the number of eggs to be retrieved.